 Male testosterone levels peak in the late teens and the initial drop does not usually have any significant physical effects before the age of 30.
 Between the ages of 30 and 40 a man’s testosterone levels fall by about 1% every year; whilst high enough to be measured, the effects are rarely a concern.
 After the age of 40, however, a low libido in men can be noticeable as testosterone levels decrease even further.

-How to recognise signs of low libido
+Signs of low libido

 Low testosterone can affect health and lead to symptoms that directly impact sexual performance, including: